FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 This Authorization Code is not sufficient to access user information.
 For that we will need an `access_token`.
 To get an `access_token` we will make a post request to `/oauth2/token` endpoint with this Authorization Code.

 After we make that request, we need to store the `access_token`.
 We can't store it in an in-memory variable because we need it for future requests.
 We need a secure storage mechanism that doesn't expose it to our Vue client, because that is running a browser which is vulnerable to XSS exploits.
-We will store this `access_token` using the `express-session` middleware; we need to import `express-session`.
+We will store this `access_token` using the `express-session` middleware; we need to import `express-session`, as outlined in index.js previously.

 ```javascript
 //...